Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Type to filter Field

-Almost each standard grid in Dynamics AX has a text field for filtering grid data.
+Almost every standard grid in Dynamics AX has a text field for filtering grid data.

 ![Type To Filter](./img/dynamicsaxtypetofilter.png)

-When you learn this field it has a name `Type to filter`.
+When you learn this field, it has the name `Type to filter`.

 ![Type To Filter Properties](./img/dynamicsaxtypetofilterproperties.png)

-However when this field gets focus it's name changes to `Text box`.
-To enable Rapise to find this field during playback set `Ignore Object Name` property of the object to `True`.
+However, when this field gets focus, its name changes to `Text box`.
+To enable Rapise to find this field during playback, set the `Ignore Object Name` property of the object to `True`.

 ![Ignore Object Name](./img/dynamicsaxignoreobjectname.png)

-## Dynamics AX Cook Book
+## Dynamics AX Cookbook

 ## Maximize/Minimize/Restore Window

 You can maximize a window using any object inside it as a starting point.
-In the examples below we will use the object with id `AddressBarContainer`.
+In the examples below, we will use the object with the ID `AddressBarContainer`.

-First place the following code into your `User.js`:
+First, place the following code into your `User.js`:

 ```javascript
 function MaximizeWindow(/**objectId*/ objectId)